Photo of University Hall

 Profile

-Dr. Beth Sapiro is an assistant professor in the Department of Social Work and Child Advocacy at Montclair State University.
+Dr. Beth Sapiro is an associate professor in the Department of Social Work and Child Advocacy at Montclair State University.
 She earned her B.Sc. in Psychology and Sociology from the University of Toronto and a Master’s of Social Work from New York University.
 After graduating with her MSW in 2006, she worked as a clinical social worker in a variety of school-based and community mental health programs in New York City for six years, providing individual, family and group therapy to adolescents and their families.
 She completed her PhD in Social Work at Rutgers-New Brunswick in May 2018.
 As a licensed clinical social worker, Dr. Sapiro currently maintains a small individual psychotherapy practice in addition to her teaching, scholarship, and service commitments.

 Dr. Sapiro’s research focuses on the intersection of trauma, marginalization, and healing in interpersonal relationships, particularly among marginalized youth.
 The term “marginalized youth” refers to young people who are disadvantaged due to a constellation of forms of structural discrimination (i.e. race/ethnicity, sexual orientation, socioeconomic status, mental illness, etc.) This research is part of a feminist theoretical approach that emphasizes both concepts (such as interdependence) and methods (such as qualitative inquiry) which have been traditionally undervalued in Western approaches to studying human development.